JFI12/Gromacs_SolarCell_pipeline/README.md

 check_itp_charges.py
 estimate_density.py

-run_index.slurm if names are not 3 letters everywhere SPI exc...
+run_index.slurm if names are not 3 letters everywhere SPI for spiro etc...